Observable signature of merging stellar-mass black holes in active galactic nuclei: Results

-Although we consider the collision of the jet with the inner regions of the AGN disk, it may also be possible to produce similar emission by considering the collision of the jet with a circum-black hole disk, whose size is $\sim3\times10^{11}~{\rm cm}$ for the black hole mass of $m\sim60~\Msun$ and the accretion rate onto the black hole of ${\dot m}\sim10^4~l_{\rm Edd}/c^2$ assuming a slim disk model \citep{Abramowicz1988}.
+Although we consider the collision of the jet with the inner regions of the AGN disk, it may also be possible to produce similar emission by considering the collision of the jet with a circum-black hole disk, whose size is $\sim3\times10^{11}~{\rm cm}$ for the mass of the merged remnant of $m\sim60~\Msun$ and the accretion rate onto the black hole of ${\dot m}\sim10^4~l_{\rm Edd}/c^2$ assuming a slim disk model \citep{Abramowicz1988}.

 The properties of the transient possibly associated with LVT151012 ($\S$\ref{sec:properties_GW150914}) can also be explained by a similar parameter set, while the higher luminosity (due to the larger distance by a factor of $\sim 2$) and the lower peak energy (roughly around MeV) require a higher $\rho_{\rm AGN}$ and a lower $\gamma_{\rm sf,f}$.
 These can be explained by a merger at smaller $R$, where $\rho_{\rm AGN}$ is higher and a lower $\gamma_{\rm sf,f}$ is preferred to reproduce the delay time ($\sim{\rm{s}}$) due to a smaller $H_{\rm AGN}$.